saturnism-me/saturnism-me/content/about/_index.md

 +++
 title = "About Ray Tsang"
-date = "2018-03-17"
+date = "2019-08-02"
 categories = ["About"]
 +++

 ### Biography
 Ray is a Developer Advocate for the Google Cloud Platform and a Java Champion.
-Ray has extensive hands on cross-industry enterprise systems integration delivery and management experiences during his time at Accenture, managed full stack application development, DevOps.
-Ray specialized in middleware, big data, and PaaS products during his time at Red Hat while contributing to open source projects, such as Infinispan.
+Ray works with engineering and product teams to improve Java developer productivity on GCP.
+Ray also help Alphabet companies migrate and adopt cloud native architecture.
+Prior to Google, Ray worked at Red Hat, Accenture, and other consulting companies.
+Ray focused on enterprise architecture, managed solutions delivery, and contributed to open source projects.
 Aside from technology, Ray enjoys traveling and adventures.

 ### Projects
 - [JDeferred](http://jdeferred.org/)